 Questionable or downright unethical behavior can lead to the enrichment of a few and the financial ruin of many.
 And after the damage has been done, the legislature vows to make sure “it will never happen again”.
+Some magazines will mention the case, some student term paper writer will use it as an example and that’s all.
 So what can your business do to create an effective ethics policy and ensure you don’t fall victim to these situations?
+How do you create an effective ethics policy?

 In 2010 Citigroup allegedly did not see the mortgage crisis coming, or it failed to properly manage risk.
 Either way, a lot of mortgage holders were in extreme financial difficulty.